BadWinniePooh/kata-enigma/README.md

 ## Part 1 - The Plugboard

 For the first part of this kata you have to design the plugboard.
-The plugboard contains all 26 letters and maps one to another.
+The plugboard is used to setup a mapping of the alphabet.
+It sets up a bidirectional mapping of a subset of letters.
+Unmapped letters are handled as if they connect to themselves.
+This is done the following way.

 - The plugboard contains a maximum of 10 connections
 	- Not all connections have to be used
-	- There will be at least 6 unmapped letters left and will be used unchanged
+	- There will be at least 6 unconnected letters left and need to be mapped automatically
 - Each connection is bidirectional
 	- That means A -> B also is B -> A
-	- This counts as one connection on the plugboard
+	- This example counts as one connection on the plugboard
-- Each connection is only used once
+- Each letter can only be connected to one other letter
 	- That means A -> B, B -> C is not valid
-	- No letter can connect to itself
+	- No letter can be configured to connect to itself
-- Umlauts are not considered
-	- Optional you can convert Ä -> AE, Ö -> OE, Ü -> UE and ß -> SS
-- If a configuration or a connection is not legitimate raise an exception
+- If the configuration of the plugboard is not legitimate raise an exception
 - There is no differentiation between upper and lowercase letters
-- The plugboard converts all letters from A to Z with a given configuration
+- The plugboard encrypts all 26 letters of the alphabet with a given configuration

 <a id="part-2-one-rotor"></a>
 ## Part 2 - One Rotor